npm/policies/disputes.md

 # Dispute Resolution

-This describes the steps that you should take to resolve module name disputes with other npm publishers.
+This document describes the steps that you should take to resolve module name disputes with other npm publishers.

-This is a clarification of the acceptable behavior outlined in the npm Code of Conduct, and nothing in this document should be interpreted to contradict any aspect of the npm Code of Conduct.
+This document is a clarification of the acceptable behavior outlined in the [npm Code of Conduct](conduct.md), and nothing in this document should be interpreted to contradict any aspect of the npm Code of Conduct.

 ## tl;dr